shibbir-ahmad24/BERTSUM-Based-Text-Summarization-Web-App/README.md

 **Contributions**

-We welcome contributions!
+I welcome contributions!
 If you'd like to improve this project, feel free to fork the repository, create a new branch, and submit a pull request.
 You can also raise issues for any bugs or feature requests you'd like to discuss.

 **Acknowledgements**

-A big thank you to the open-source community and contributors for their valuable tools, libraries, and resources.
+A big thanks to the open-source community and contributors for their valuable tools, libraries, and resources.
 This project wouldn't have been possible without their ongoing efforts and innovation in the field of Natural Language Processing.

 **Future Enhancements**